vscode-reborn-ai/vscode-reborn-ai/README.md

 Most of this extension has been translated to a number of languages.
 The translations are not perfect and may not be correct in some places.
 If you'd like to help with translations, please see the [i18n discussion](https://github.com/vscode-reborn-ai/vscode-reborn-ai/discussions/20).

+## Changelog

+See the [CHANGELOG](CHANGELOG.md) for a list of past updates, and upcoming unreleased features.

 ## Development

 ### Clone this repo